Apply for building regulations

 This framework may not be appropriate to all types of work (for example, loft conversions).
 In order to provide the best service, the Building Control officer may visit when other stages are reached.

-Here you can view current building regulation applications.
+You can view building control applications from the 1 January 1994.
 This listing in part relies on information provided by third parties so we cannot guarantee its accuracy.

 Alternatively, you can notify us by telephone, email or in writing: